 8. File State Reports & Taxes

 Missouri is one of the few states that doesn’t require LLCs to file annual or biennial reports.
-Hooray—your business won’t have to take care of annual paperwork or pay a yearly reporting fee.
+Hooray—your business won’t have to take care of annual paperwork or pay a yearly reporting fee (at the state level).
 However, you’ll still have to pay taxes and business license registration fees.

 How are Missouri LLCs taxed?

 By default, Missouri LLCs are charged as pass-through entities.
 This means that the revenue from the LLC “passes through” the business and is distributed among the owners, who report the revenue as income on their personal tax returns.
 The revenue generated by Missouri LLCs is subject to the federal self-employment tax rate (15.3%).
 LLCs can also file with the IRS to be taxed as an S-Corp or a C-Corp.